platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 To use source operations, first define them in your [app configuration](./_index.md).
 Then run them in the [Platform.sh CLI](../administration/cli/_index.md) or [Console](https://console.platform.sh).

+Use crons to automatically run your source operations and therefore automatically update your code.

 ## 1. Define a source operation